 What Not To Eat on Ekadashi Fast

 Simple and bland food is cooked on Ekadashi.
 The devotees spend one day away from all the luxuries and fancy dinings of their daily life.
-Hence, most of the things are forbidden from consumption.
+Hence, most things are forbidden from consumption.

 - Eggplants (baingan)